askhl/ase/doc/tutorials/genetic_algorithm/ga_optimize.rst

-To run the GA together with a queing system the user needs to specify a function which takes as input a job name and the path to the trajectory file that needs to be submitted.
-From this the function generates a PBS job file that can be submitted to the queing system.
+To run the GA together with a queing system the user needs to specify a function which takes as input a job name and the path to the trajectory file that needs to be submitted (the ``jtg`` function in the sample script below).
+From this the function generates a PBS job file which is submitted to the queing system.
+The calculator script specified in the jobfile needs to obey the same naming scheme as the sample calculator script in the previous section.
+The sample relaxation script given in the previous can be used as starting point for a relaxation script.

 Handling of the parallel logic is in this case in the main script.
 The parameter n_simul given to the ``PBSQueueRun`` object determines how many relaxations should be in the queuing system simultaneously.
 The main script now looks the following:

 .. literalinclude:: ga_basic_pbs_main.py